-Advanced optimization techniques for transportation and logistics networks; strength of mathematical formulation; large-scale optimization techniques: problem decomposition, row-and column-generation, branch-and-price-and-cut, genetic algorithms, and other state-of-the-art techniques.
+Advanced optimization techniques for transportation and logistics networks; strength of mathematical formulation; large-scale optimization techniques: problem decomposition, row-and column-generation, branch-andprice-and-cut, genetic algorithms, and other state-of-the-art techniques.

-2101794 Graduate Seminar in Civil 3(3-0-9) Engineering
+2101793 Graduate Seminar in Civil 3(3-0-9) Engineering

-Self studies on the topics provided by the division; oral presentation of the study outcome in conjunction with technical papers as wall as answers to technical questions and comments from the audience; special lectures by quest speakers.
+Self-studies on the topics provided by the division; oral presentation of the study outcome in conjunction with technical papers as well as answers to technical questions and comments from the audience; special lectures by guest speakers.